mehmetcanakbay/abilitySystem-unity/README.md

 There are 3 scripts, -AbilityBase, AbilityComponent and  AbilityDataHolder- and these work together to make the system tick.

-In short, AbilityBase is the script where the ability logic like cooldowns, what happens when its ready, what happens when its activated etc. happens.
-This is the system's "logic"
+In short, AbilityBase is the script where ability logic like cooldowns, what happens when its ready, what happens when its activated etc. happens.
+This is the logic of the system.

 AbilityDataHolder is a ScriptableObject, and with overrideable functions, you can write your own ability logic, to then add to AbilityComponent.
-You can think of this as "logic data"
+You can think of this as "logic data holder".

 AbilityComponent holds creates and holds AbilityBases, basically its the initializer and maintainer.

 -----
-Give a game object AbilityComponent component, then create a script, for this example, I'll call it AbilityDash.cs.
+Give a game object AbilityComponent component, then create a script.
+For this example, I'll call it AbilityDash.cs.
 This should inherit from AbilityDataHolder.
 Since **this is a scriptable object**, delete start and update functions, since they wont work.

-After inheriting the AbilityDataHolder, you can basically override and write logic for every state the ability goes in.
-These states are
+After inheriting the AbilityDataHolder, you can basically override and write logic for every state the ability is in.
+These states are:

  - Ready
  - CheckResources